-Hint AML solution is one of such tools and it offers a comprehensive solution for Information Management, Maintenance and Data Acquisition System.
-It connects the dots from sensor to boardroom, changing real-time data into quality data, information and finally into knowledge.
+Hint AML solution is one of such tools and it offers a comprehensive solution for Information Management, Maintenance, and Data Acquisition systems.
+It connects the dots from the sensor to the boardroom, changing real-time data into quality data, information, and finally into knowledge.
 If the quality of the process data is questionable then all the unit cost calculations are likely to not be reliable, so it is probably not worth progressing this project until the data quality issues are resolved.

-Finally, although not essential but it is preferred that the process that will be used in the unit cost model is relatively problem free and running relatively smoothly.
-Otherwise the model might be quite noisy and difficult to utilize.
-If the process has got obvious issues it is worthwhile focusing on eliminating them through traditional process improvement techniques, maintenance etc.
+Finally, although not essential it is preferred that the process that will be used in the unit cost model is relatively problem-free and running relatively smoothly.
+Otherwise, the model might be quite noisy and difficult to utilize.
+If the process has got obvious issues it is worthwhile focusing on eliminating them through traditional process improvement techniques, maintenance, etc.

 Unit cost model where to start and how to build it

 Once it is ensured that the listed above prerequisites of success are in place it is possible to start building the unit cost model for the process.
-Although, it is in theory feasible to model the entire plant it might be more efficient to start with modelling a particular process or unit within the plant, focusing on the biggest contributors to the variable cost.
-For example, it might be the crude oil quality and volumes as a function of chemical consumption for an upstream separation train or high energy consuming processes or units for downstream or petrochemical plants e.g. crude distillation or hydrocracking units.
+Although, it is in theory feasible to model the entire plant it might be more efficient to start with modeling a particular processor unit within the plant, focusing on the biggest contributors to the variable cost.
+For example, it might be the crude oil quality and volumes as a function of chemical consumption for an upstream separation train or high energy-consuming processes or units for downstream or petrochemical plants e.g. crude distillation or hydrocracking units.
 This will enable gaining experience in building simple models that can then be used to build a complex and comprehensive model of the entire plant or even company.

 Once the model that connects financial and process data is ready, the unit cost can be calculated by plugging the historical process and financial data into the model.
 Depending on the process and monitoring equipment installed, the frequency for the unit cost calculations might vary from every few minutes (or even seconds) to only every 12 or 24 hours.
 It is typically possible to calculate the hourly unit cost and it is sufficient for most practical applications.
 So, what are the main options for using this hourly unit cost data?

-Secondly, connecting the model to real time data can provide an operator with valuable insight into the process health status.
+Secondly, connecting the model to real-time data can provide an operator with valuable insight into the process health status.
 If the unit cost is close to the average, then it is reasonable to assume that things are normal.
-However, if the unit cost starts creeping up then it is worth investigating the reason for that increase and address it as soon as practically possible.
+However, if the unit cost starts creeping up then it is worth investigating the reason for that increase and addresses it as soon as practically possible.
 An extension to Hint Global AML Solution can help to deliver this option.